Tag Archives: marketing

 I have long believed that marketing is a unique business discipline because it cannot be translated into Chinese.
 Different from Marketing, other business disciplines have their own Chinese names: Accounting is 會計, Finance is 財務, Manufacturing is 生產, OB/HRM is 組織/人事, and Strategy is 戰略.

-Interestingly, I have recently met the sign of the marketing department at the Window of the world (世界之窗) in Shenzhen, China, saying market (市場) department.
-However, marketing clearly differs from market; marketing helps people understand and change a given market and create a new market.
-I wish Chinese marketers either accept the English name of marketing or invent a new name of it in Chinese. 🙂
+Interestingly, however, marketing department at the Window of the world (世界之窗) in Shenzhen, China, was written in market (市場) department.
+I wish Chinese marketers either accept the English name of marketing or invent a new name of it in Chinese because marketing, the activity through which people understand a given market or create a new market, clearly differs from market.

 Marketers should go beyond SWOT analysis